ruggeri/tech-notes/ai/ai-a-modern-approach.md

 * A prover is a program that decides whether a statement is true.
 It is *sound* if it never says a false statement is true.
 It is *complete* if it always says a true statement is true.
+* They define propositional logic.
+Models are truth assignments.
+* They define a simple prover when there are finitely many propositional variables is to enumerate all possible assignments and check if (1) the hypotheses are satisfied and (2) the conclusion is not satisfied.
+If that never happens, then the hypotheses tautologically imply the conclusion.
+* Of course, this can be very slow; the number of assignments to enumerate grows exponentionally in the number of propositional variables.
+    * Propositional entailment is co-NP complete: that means that a negative proof can be quickly checked, but we don't expect that we can actually decide this language in polytime.
+    * This approach is typically called *model checking*; we use *theorem proving* to mean more sophisticated methods.
+* They give some proving rules:
+    * Modus ponens: `a -> b, a` lets you infer `b`.
+    * And elimination `a and b` lets you infer `a` and `b`.
+* So a prover has a state: it starts out with the knowledge base.
+It can apply rules of inference to expand its set of statements; these are the actions.
+The goal is to get to a state which includes the statement we are trying to prove.
+* A proof can be much simpler than model checking, since it can ignore many irrelevant parts of the problem.
+But then you have to know how to *find* the proof...
+* They give a complete prover:
+    * You can turn every sentence into conjunctive normal form.
+    * Next, you do inference by *resolution*.
+Resolution is basically:
+      `\not p \or q, p` resolves to `q`.
+    * So to show the knowledge base implies `\alpha`, put the knowledge base in CNF with `\not \alpha`.
+Then do resolution repeatedly.
+    * Either this eventually ends, in which case `\alpha` is not implied.
+Or you end up with an empty clause, showing that there was a contradiction.
+    * This is called a refutation theorem prover.
+* Basically, what you do is this.
+You do a BFS, starting with a set of clauses of the CNF `KB \and \not \alpha`.
+You expand the set by resolution.
+Either you discover the empty clause, or you max out the BFS and thus fail to prove `\alpha`.
+* Effectively, you're trying to do a proof by contradiction.
+* A *definite clause* is a disjunction of literals where exactly one is true. a *Horn clause* is a disjunction where at most one is true.
+    * Horn clauses are closed under resolution.
+* A *goal clause* has no positive literals; you want this because it establishes the refutation of `KB \and \not \alpha`.
+* It is desirable to keep a KB of just definite clauses.
+    * First, a defininte clause `\alpha \or \beta \or \gamma` can be written as `\not\alpha \and \not\beta \implies \gamma`.
+This is easy to understand.
+    * The other kind of definite clause is a *fact*, which is just an asertion that something is true.
+    * We can use algorithms called forward chaining and backward chaining, which produce natural inference steps that humans can follow.
+    * Deciding entailment with Horn clauses can be done in time linear in the size of the KB.
+* The forward chaining algorithm works like this:
+    * You have a KB of definite clauses.
+You want to prove `q`, a single propositional symbol.
+For any definite clause where the hypotheses are satisfied by your known facts then add the conclusion in.
+Continue.
+    * Either you eventually add `q` or you stop.
+* You can implement this in linear time.
+    * For each definite clause, keep a count of hypotheses you need to show.
+    * Start a queue of propositional symbols known to be true.
+    * Keep a hash of symbols you have processed before.
+    * Iterate through the symbols.
+For each clause that requires that symbol, decrement the count.
+(You keep an index and can do this in constant time).
+    * If the count hits zero for a clause, then add its conclusion.
+    * Otherwise mark the symbol as processed so you don't get in loops.
+    * If you ever see `q`, the symbol you want to prove, then you are done!
+* This will let us deduce all entailed propositions `q`.
+The process is sound and complete with respect to atomic sentences.
+* Backward chaining works the opposite way.
+You start with `q`.
+Then you see who implies `q`.
+Then you check whether these are implied, et cetera, et cetera.
+This can be done in linear time too.
+This reasoning is "goal directed."
+    * Backward chaining is very often much more efficient because it only considers relevant facts.
+    * Meh.
+I feel like for every example where forward chaining is worse than backward chaining, I could give another example the other way.
+    * The reason why backward chaining is typically more efficient must have something to do with what kind of KBs are typical in the world.
+That is: it's a little more subtle than presented here...

+**Up to 7.6: Effective Propositional Model Checking**

 ## Ch13: Quantifying Uncertainty